1. Sustainable Development & Climate Change Adaptation

 Agricultural Intelligence Transformation Project – Between November 2015 and July 2017 as a consultant Senior Business Analyst Christopher Auricht provided strategic and technical input to the Australian Government Department of Agriculture and Water Resources AITP Project aimed at delivering improved intelligence and insight based on modernising processes and infrastructure.
 Involved developing innovative strategic and technical solutions, interfacing between the Business (Stakeholders) and the Information Services Division, identification of business processes, requirements definition/prioritisation, plus data migration and management, governance, and software and IT infrastructure solutions for improved data collection, storage and management, analysis and reporting.

 User Review of the Australian Natural Resources Atlas and Data Library – undertaken for the former National Land & Water Resources Audit involved development of a framework to assess user satisfaction based on a combination of an on-line web based survey, focus sessions and extensive consultation with state and territory stakeholders to formulate recommendations.
-Refer: http://lwa.gov.au/products/er040794
+Refer: http://lwa.gov.au/products/er040794 and report